 Lisa Craypo

-THE ARTHUR AND ROSALINDE GILBERT FOUNDATION
+THE ROSALINDE AND ARTHUR GILBERT FOUNDATION

 Lisa Craypo, Principal at Ad Lucem Consulting, has more than 20 years of experience in strategic planning, initiative design, philanthropic advising, program evaluation and research.
 She has successfully led numerous clients through strategic planning processes, conceptualized and managed funding initiatives, designed and conducted program evaluations, provided training and technical assistance, and developed innovative tools to meet client needs.